Point72/csp/docs/wiki/api-references/csp.Struct-API.md

 ## Special handling at graph time

 While building your graph, if you have an edge that represents a `csp.Struct` type you can access a member of that struct at graph time.
-What this means is that when you do `edge.field` in your graph code, you will get a new edge that will tick with the value of that field. `csp` will implicitly inject a `csp.node` that will extract that field whenever the struct timeseries ticks.
+What this means is that when you do `edge.field` in your graph code, you will get a new edge that will tick with the value of that field.
+CSP will implicitly inject a `csp.node` that will extract that field whenever the struct timeseries ticks.
 Note that if the struct ticks and the field is unset, the field's edge will not tick.
 Here's an example of this in practice:

 ```python
 import csp